5.4 Unsupervised Machine Learning Part 1: K-Means Clustering & PCA

 - Partial Least Squares-Discriminant Analysis (PLS-DA)

 In this module, we’ll focus on methods for K-means clustering and Principal Component Analysis described in more detail in the following sections.
-In the next module, TAME 2.0 Module 5.5 Unsupervised Machine Learning II: Hierarchical Clustering, we’ll focus on hierarchical clustering.
+In the next module, TAME 2.0 Module 5.5 Unsupervised Machine Learning Part 2: Additional Clustering Applications, we’ll focus on hierarchical clustering.
 For further information on types of unsupervised machine learning, check out Unsupervised Learning.

 K-Means Clustering